Hariprasath2007-coder/NearMe/README.md

                 near Fort St. George in the north to Foreshore Estate in the south, a distance of 6.0 km (3.7 mi), making it the second longest urban beach in the world, after Cox's Bazar Beach.
-The Marina is a primarily sandy beach, with an average width of 300 m (980 ft) and the width at the widest stretch is 437 m (1,434 ft).
-Bathing and swimming at the Marina are legally prohibited because of the dangers, as the undercurrent is very turbulent.
+The Marina is a primarily sandy beach, with an average width of 300 m (980  day during the weekends and on holidays.
-                It is one of the most crowded beaches in the country and attracts about 30,000 visitors a day during weekdays and 50,000 visitors a day during the weekends and on holidays.
 During summer months, about 15,000 to 20,000 people visit the beach daily.</font>
         </p>